erdogant/hgboost/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/erdogant/hgboost/blob/master/LICENSE)
 [![Downloads](https://pepy.tech/badge/hgboost/month)](https://pepy.tech/project/hgboost/month)

-* hgboost is Python package to minimize a xgboost, catboost or lightboost over a hyperparameter space by using cross-validation and evaluting the results on an indepdendent validation set. hgboost can learn a model for classification, such as two-class or multi-class, and regression.
+``hgboost`` is Python package to minimize a function from the model xgboost, catboost or lightboost over a hyperparameter space by using cross-validation and evaluting the results on an indepdendent validation set.
+``hgboost`` can be applied for classification, such as two-class or multi-class, and regression challanges.

 ### Installation Environment